What is PSLF?

-There are currently over 1.4 million people enrolled in the program and, while this number is growing rapidly, it should be significantly higher.
+There are currently 1.3 million people enrolled in the program and, while this number is growing rapidly, it should be significantly higher.

-We are here to simplify the details of PSLF for you and, where appropriate, help you find qualifying employment… whether you’re already pursuing PSLF and seeking a new employer, you’ve recently graduated and looking for a qualified job, or you’re simply looking to become student debt-free in 10 years.
+We are here to simplify the details of PSLF for you and, where appropriate, help you find qualifying employment… whether you’re already pursuing PSLF and seeking a new employer, you’ve recently graduated, or you’re simply looking to become student debt-free in 10 years.

 HOW DO I QUALIFY FOR PSLF?